 How do we write art history today?
 How can an authentic art history be crafted and conveyed?
 A brief history of… is a vital and dynamic exhibition concept that discusses and enriches the concept of history.

 We have invited artist Julie Sass to curate the first exhibition in the series: A brief history of abstraction.
 With this exhibition, we embrace the complexities and opportunities inherent in the concept of history, creating a space for a diversity of voices with the artist as the dynamic focal point.

 Canonised art history is written by a small cadre art historians, often on the basis of astoundingly few works.
 These same works thus become points of reference for general trends.
 Therefore, it is vital to periodically take a closer look at art history and consider the potential of other works to contribute additional narratives that buttress and enrich the art of today.
 With A brief history of abstraction, we unfurl a new narrative about the history of abstraction and its potential today by exhibiting works and drawing correlations not previously rendered evident in a Scandinavian context.
-This history is told first and foremost through a collection of works by Alain Biltereyst, Ann Pibal, Arturo Herrera, Dan Walsh, Ebbe Stub Wittrup, Erin Lawlor, Eva Steen Christensen, Hansina Iversen, Henri Michaux, James Hyde, Maria Buras, Marie Søndergaard Lolk, Michelle Grabner, Moira Dryer, Noël Dolla, Rachel Beach, Rannva Kunoy, Shirley Jaffe, Shirley Goldfrab, Sonja Ferlov Mancoba, Vilhelm Bjerke Petersen, Yoko Ono.
+This history is told first and foremost through a collection of works by Alain Biltereyst, Ann Pibal, Arturo Herrera, Dan Walsh, Ebbe Stub Wittrup, Erin Lawlor, Eva Steen Christensen, Hansina Iversen, Henri Michaux, James Hyde, Maria Buras, Man Ray, Marie Søndergaard Lolk, Michelle Grabner, Moira Dryer, Noël Dolla, Rachel Beach, Rannva Kunoy, Shirley Jaffe, Shirley Goldfrab, Sonja Ferlov Mancoba, Vilhelm Bjerke Petersen, Yoko Ono.
 Julie Sass includes both her older works and new works created specifically for the exhibition.